Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Introduction

 To address this limitation and further optimize time encoding schemes, we introduce a new adaptive design of IF-TEM, termed AIF-TEM, as illustrated in Fig.~\ref{fig:TEM}(b).
-The proposed approach \emph{dynamically adjusts its bias} in response to variations in the input amplitude and frequency, enabling \emph{adaptive adjustments to the actual Nyquist sampling ratio and oversampling rate}.
-Our study focuses on analog band-limited (BL) signals to showcase the efficiency of the proposed AIF-TEM.
+The proposed approach \emph{dynamically adjusts its bias} in response to variations in the input amplitude and frequency, enabling \emph{adaptive adjustments to the actual Nyquist ratio and oversampling rate}.
+The primary objective of this design is to improve efficiency, either by reducing the reconstruction error for a given number of transmitted bits or by reducing the total number of bits required to achieve a target reconstruction quality.
+The core engineering principle of AIF-TEM is to maintain the adaptive bias close to the temporal maximum amplitude of the signal, while ensuring the reconstruction condition remains satisfied at all times.
+Our study focuses on analog band-limited (BL) signals to demonstrate the performance benefits of AIF-TEM in both sampling-reconstruction and quantization accuracy.

-We thoroughly investigate AIF-TEM's oversampling characteristics and sampling distortion, establishing a distortion upper bound as a function of the sampling rate in a practical finite regime.
+We thoroughly investigate AIF-TEM's oversampling characteristics and reconstruction distortion from the time-encoded samples, establishing the reconstruction\off{sampling} distortion upper bound as a function of the sampling rate in a practical finite regime.
 This analysis provides deep insights into the effectiveness of our proposed adaptive design.

 Additionally, we investigate the AIF-TEM sampler with quantization using a uniform quantizer.
-We present a tighter upper bound for the quantization MSE of IF-TEM and its adaptive design, leveraging the average of time differences and considering finite time signals.
-Our results show that adaptive adjustments in AIF-TEM achieve significant performance improvements in a practical finite regime in terms of sampling and quantization rate-distortion.
+We present a tighter upper bound on the quantization MSE for both IF-TEM and its adaptive design.
+Our results show that adaptive adjustments in AIF-TEM achieve significant performance improvements in a practical finite regime in terms of reconstruction\off{sampling} and quantization distortion.
 We also introduce a dynamic quantization scheme that tracks the step size in a practical finite regime based on the estimated amplitude, thereby reducing the overall distortion of the recovered signals.

-Finally, we conducted numerical evaluations using synthetic randomized band-limited (BL) signals and real audio signals to test the sampling process, adopting MSE as our primary evaluation metric.
-We then conducted numerical evaluations to test both classic and dynamic quantization.
-The results demonstrate that the proposed AIF-TEM significantly outperforms classical IF-TEM and periodic sampling methods in terms of sampling and quantization MSE.
+Finally, we conducted numerical evaluations using synthetic randomized BL signals and real audio signals to test the sampling process, adopting MSE as our primary evaluation metric.
+We further evaluated both classic and dynamic quantization schemes.
+The results demonstrate that AIF-TEM significantly outperforms IF-TEM and periodic sampling methods, both in reconstruction\off{sampling} and quantization MSE.